 - Requires regular checking

-Is A Meta steamer Better Than A Plastic One?
+Is A Metal Steamer Better Than A Plastic One?

-Lots of people are concerned about the materials used in their rice cooker – and rightly so.
-After all, these materials are in contact with the food you will be eating so it makes sense to do your homework and ensure that no harmful chemicals or compounds could be released by the cooking process.
-Of course, there’s also the question of performance and taste so, which material is better, metal or plastic?
+Lots of people are concerned about the materials used in their rice cookers—and rightly so.
+After all, these materials are in contact with the food you will be eating, so it makes sense to do your homework and ensure that no harmful chemicals or compounds could be released by the cooking process.
+Of course, there’s also the question of performance and taste; so, which material is better, metal or plastic?

-It been well known for some years that some plastics can impose a serious health risk, especially polycarbonate plastic which can leach BPA into your food.
+It has been well known for some years that some plastics can impose a serious health risk, especially polycarbonate plastic, which can leach BPA into your food.

-Although you can now buy BPA-free plastic steamers, generally speaking, they aren’t as safe as metal ones so, thats why I prefer to use a metal steamer tray.
-No point messing arund with you or your family’ s health for the sake of a few dollars..
+Although you can now buy BPA-free plastic steamers, generally speaking, they aren’t as safe as metal ones, so that’s why I prefer to use a metal steamer tray.
+No point in messing around with your or your family’s health for the sake of a few dollars.

 Steamed Chicken Meal Recipe